Korean Radish Pancakes (Mujeon)

 Dip your pancakes in a soy-lemon dipping sauce.
 I made about 6 pancakes and I ate all of them without thinking twice.
 Sharing was at not at the front of my mind at the moment.

 If you have not tried Korean radish, this is a great recipe to start with.
-It’s simple, delicious, and good for you.
-Hope you get to try Korean radish pancakes with Korean radish soon.
+It’s simple and delicious.
+Hope you get to try this savory pancakes with Korean radish soon.

 Korean Radish Pancakes (Mujeon)